Consultancy

 A manuscript I doctored in its early stages went on to win the Roald Dahl Funny Prize 2012.
-I have also worked with many promising new writers, guiding them to the stage where their manuscript is taken seriously by agents and publishers.
-I have a number of more seasoned clients who ask me to be a professional pair of eyes on manuscripts in progress, or intellectual property companies who hire me to guide authors through revisions.
+And I love new writers!
+I have worked with many, guiding them to the stage where their manuscript is taken seriously by agents, publishers, readers and book bloggers.

 I usually try to turn them around within 6 weeks, other work permitting, but if you decide you do want to proceed I will make a firm delivery date and do my utmost to stick to it so you’re not gnawing your fingernails for too long.